BitcoinDesign/Guide/guide/designing-products/principles.md

 </div>

-Unlike traditional banking systems, the bitcoin economy does not require new users to seek permission from anyone. bitcoin has no central point of control.
+Unlike traditional banking systems, the bitcoin economy does not require new users to seek permission from anyone.
+Bitcoin has no central point of control.
 No one person or entity is in charge.
 Connecting to any [node]({{ '/guide/glossary/#node' | relative_url }}) on the network gives you the same rights and responsibilities, ensuring no single point of failure.

 **Do**
 - Design products that encourage people to run a full bitcoin node